hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 One repository contains all of the the code needed:

 sawtooth-core
-    Contains fundamental classes used throughout the Sawtooth Lake project, as well as:
+    Contains fundamental classes used throughout the Sawtooth project, as well as:

     * The gossip networking layer
     * Basic transaction, block, and message objects